zzbo/gitbook-plugin-search-fetch/README.md

 # gitbook-plugin-search-fetch

-A powerful search plugin for GitBook..
+A powerful search plugin for GitBook.

 ### Features